Anatomy of a referral: Why wait times for specialists are still too long

 The referral process can be frustrating to both primary care providers and specialists.
 A 2011 CMA survey found the majority of both family physicians and specialists were frustrated by insufficient information in referrals.
 The top frustrations from family physicians were difficulties in finding available specialists, not getting acknowledgement of referrals, and having it be their job to tell the patient about the appointment.
 Idiosyncratic referral processes are also a common complaint—a separate Canadian Medical Association report on the issue discussed specialists who only accept referrals on one day each month as an example.
 Specialists, for their part, are trying to triage patients without enough supporting information, like lab tests, and unclear reasons for the referral.

 In response to these issues, pilot projects across the country have popped up trying to streamline the referral process.
 Advancements in electronic medical records have paved the way for electronic consultations and e-referrals, and many specialists have adopted central intake systems that allow providers to refer to the next available specialist.

 But that’s another story—literally.
-We’ll delve deeper into five ways Canada can reduce wait times for specialists in our next article on the topic.
+We’ll delve deeper into four ways Canada can reduce wait times for specialists in our next article on the topic.
 Look for it on February 23.